 When I first started working in kitchens over a decade ago, I was fortunate enough to have a chef that taught me knife skills almost exclusively using a nakiri.
 Chopping, peeling, pull & push cutting, taking the eyes out of a potato, Chef Sung could do it all with her nakiri!
 This of course made me long for one of my own, but at the time they were quite hard to find around town.

 Along came Knifewear and immediately thereafter, my first handmade Japanese nakiri.
-It’s still one of the top used knives in my home, by the whole, with family all these years later.
+Though my collection has grown considerably, t’s still one of the top used knives in my home all these years later.
 During my time in the shop I’ve drooled over many varieties of nakiri and tested out many different lines.
 Below is a listing with myTop 5 Nakiris, suitable for both seasoned culinary professionals and first-time knife buyers alike!

 As a bonus, the high-carbon steel blade is clad in stainless steel!
 While the edge itself can rust, the rest of the knife is super easy to maintain so one only has to ensure that the very edge is kept dry, rather than the whole blade.